Skip to main content

 NE 137th Avenue Corridor Completion

-Closure: Northeast 137th Avenue, from NE 52nd Street to just south NE 61st Street, will be closed during construction work in this area of the Burnt Bridge Creek starting in late June.
-Access to NE 52nd Street will be maintained for vehicles coming from or going to NE 49th Street.
-This full closure is necessary for crews to safely remove unsuitable soils from underneath the roadway, stabilize the new street and construct a concrete culvert over the Burnt Bridge Creek.
-This closure will last for about 10 months.
-Businesses north of the closure will be open.
+Northeast 137th Avenue, from Northeast 52nd Street to just south Northeast 61st Street, is closed during construction work in this area of the Burnt Bridge Creek starting.
+Access to Norhteast 52nd Street will be maintained for vehicles coming from or going to Norhteast 49th Street.
+This full closure is necessary for crews to safely remove unsuitable soils from underneath the roadway, stabilize the new street and install a steel plate arched culvert over the Burnt Bridge Creek.
+This closure will last for about 10 months, anticipated into April 2025.
+Businesses north of the closure are open.

 Overall, this project will improve safety, increase mobility and enhance connectivity along the corridor.
 Project completion, including street paving, is currently anticipated in early 2026.
 These enhancements will improve our community’s transportation system with the completion of this corridor work.